-There are two related concepts in American culture that drive this difference: the Protestant work ethic and the metaphor of bootstrapping.
+There are two related concepts in American culture that drive this difference: the Protestant work ethic and bootstrapping.

 Most Americans are not conscious of the religious roots of our industriousness, but the Protestant work ethic is a fundamental value of American society.
 As many Australians have observed, Americans live to work.
 The U.S. has some of the longest working hours in the developed world and some of the shortest paid vacation leave.
 What you do is essential to your identity as an American.
 After names are exchanged in an introduction, the next question asked is, “What do you do?”
 And the more you do, the more productive (and, hence, valuable) you’re perceived to be.
 Of course, in reality, this does not apply to all kinds of work and is a tradition that is least kind to the majority of working class Americans.